sashetophizika/hyprscratch/README.md

 * `hide-all`: hides all scratchpads, useful mostly when stacking multiple of them.

+* `kill-all`: closes all scratchpad clients that are open

 * `reload`: re-parses the configuration file without restarting the daemon.

 * `get-config`: prints out the parsed configuration.